 Table Topics Master

 This presenter picks people from the audience to give short, impromptu speeches.
 Table Topic Master usually has a list of questions/topics prepared in advance.
 The participant will have to stand and try to give a confident, well-spoken response lasting at least one minute.

 “Last night I had a dream about a monkey sitting on a chair singing Back In Black by AC DC.
 Tell us about a strange dream you’ve had recently.”

 General Evaluator leads the evaluation team, introducing them at the beginning of each meeting and calling them for reports at the end.
 This presenter wraps up by giving general thoughts on the meeting and also evaluates all functionaries, noting remarkable things and offering suggestions to improve future meetings.

-Timer keeps track of how long everyone speaks for and uses flags (green, amber and red) so speakers know when they reach minimum, optimal and maximum time of their presentations.
+The Timer keeps track of how long everyone speaks for and uses flags (green, amber and red) so speakers know when they reach minimum, optimal and maximum time of their presentations.

-Grammarian takes care about the language used during meeting.
+Grammarian takes care about of the language used during the meeting.
 This functionary notes interesting and inappropriate uses of grammar and proposes the word of the day (by encouraging the participants to use it as often as possible).

-Ah counter keeps track of any filler words (ah, um, you know, etc.) used by the speakers, by ringing at special instrument.
+Ah counter keeps track of any filler words (ah, um, you know, etc.) used by the speakers, by ringing at a special instrument.

-Guest host takes care of the guests present at the meeting.
+The Guest host takes care of the guests present at the meeting.
 You may ask this member any question concerning the Club and the membership in Toastmasters.

-PR support acts as paparazzi, taking photos during meetings and then, preparing short report to be published on the Facebook profile of the Club.
+PR support acts as paparazzi, taking photos during meetings and then, preparing a short report to be published on the Facebook profile of the Club.